CxELabs/M365HOL/instructions.md

 !IMAGE[MCAS intro](\Media\mcasintro-1.png "MCAS intro")

-This lab will guide you through some of Microsoft Cloud App Security (MCAS) capabilities.
+This lab will guide you through some of Microsoft Cloud App Security (MCAS) capabilities and top use cases.
-Although  labs are pretty straight forward, we expect you to already have basic experience with Microsoft Cloud Security stack and Office 365 management.

 ===